Chippewa Cree Tribe calls for an independent investigation of the Billings Police Department

-The Chippewa Cree Tribe of the Rocky Boy Reservation is calling for an independent investigation into the Billings Police Department in a letter addressed to Attorney General Austin Knudsen, regarding officer-involved shootings.
+The Chippewa Cree Tribe of the Rocky Boy Reservation is calling for an independent investigation into the Billings Police Department in two separate letters, one addressed to Attorney General Austin Knudsen and the other addressed to Governor Greg Gianforte, regarding officer-involved shootings.

-Wake Up Montana obtained a copy of a letter.
+Wake Up Montana obtained a copy of both letters.
 It's signed by the Chairman of the Chippewa Cree Tribe, referencing several officer-involved shootings involving people of color.

 "The Billings Police Department, under the leadership of Chief of Police Richard St. John, continues to engage in excessive shootings and violence, particularly against persons of color," says the letter.